thom4parisot/photography/source/_posts/2015/ferme-du-bec-hellouin.md

       region: Normandy
       country: France
     comment: |-
       The week is already over.
-The group disbands in a relaxed ambiance, the heart filled with energy and a will to bring the newly acquired knowledge back to our home.
+The group disbands in a relaxed ambiance, the heart filled with energy and a will to bring the newly acquired knowledge back to our homes.

-      I want to come here again, practice and grow my own vegs for sure.
+      I have the feeling growing my own vegs is a natural thing to do, and a great way to sought for tranquility.
   - src: CNV00012.jpg
     date: 2016-06-05
     location:
       region: Normandy
       country: France
     comment: |-
-      A year later, I am back to the farm!
+      A year later.

       I take some time to explore the surroundings.
-Le *Bec-Hellouin* is a protected village due to its [ancient (and gorgeous) abbey](https://en.wikipedia.org/wiki/Bec_Abbey).
+Le *Bec-Hellouin* is a listed village due to its [ancient (and gorgeous) abbey](https://en.wikipedia.org/wiki/Bec_Abbey).
   - src: CNV00015.jpg
     date: 2016-06-06
     location:
       region: Normandy
       country: France
     comment: |-
-      The location has changed in a year time, and it now a different season of the year.
+      The disposition of the farm has changed in a year time, especially as it it is now a different season of the year.
 It is actually quite warm and sunny.
-Very different from springtide.
+Very different from early springtide.

-      Nature is flourishing; green is everywhere and we are all eager to get our hands dirty!
+      Nature is flourishing; the green colour is omnipresent and we are all eager to get our hands dirty!
   - src: CNV00019.jpg
     date: 2016-06-06
     location: